bfcxfm/BBT-Merch/README.md

 ### Advanced User Profiles

 - **Favorite Orders**: Enable users to save and quickly reorder their favorite drink combinations.
+- **Awards System**: Enable users to earn/redeem awards and points.
 - **Personalized Recommendations**: Implement an AI-driven system to suggest new drinks based on user preferences and order history.

 ## License